 We have been offered the chance to “be like God,” and we’ve taken it.

-People who commit mass murders often see themselves as victims in a hopeless world.
+People who commit mass shootings often see themselves as victims in a hopeless world.
 They use their actions as a way to take control and strike back at their perceived victimizers.
-I may not be able to stop the next mass murderer, but I can help someone who is hurting know they are not alone and their situation is not hopeless.
+I may not be able to stop the next mass shooting, but I can help someone who is hurting know they are not alone and their situation is not hopeless.
 It may disrupt my schedule, but for things to change I need to be willing to change.

 I pray God helps me to surrender control of my schedule.
 I pray He opens my eyes to the hurting hearts around me, and I pray He uses me to show them His love.